3 Easy Ghost Hunting Mistakes Beginners Can Make

 I’m glad someone else was using a Frank’s Box.
 I’m also glad I wasn’t focused on any ghost hunting tools.
 All I was doing was listening and observing, and that’s why I heard that faint, distant message.

 Since Mum didn’t use my name, the researcher wouldn’t have known the voice was speaking to me.

 Yes, it could be argued that the voice came through a Frank’s Box.
 But without that device, in that quiet setting, I think my mother would have found some other way to communicate with me, if she needed to.
 For me, the key element was: I was listening to every sound.

-3) Investigating without a plan
+3) Always start with a plan

-I understand that some ghost researchers prefer not to know anything about the site – and its ghosts – ahead of time.
+Some ghost researchers prefer not to know anything about the site – and its ghosts – ahead of time.
 They feel as if the investigation is more credible when they start with no expectations.
 Then, the power of suggestion cannot be a factor.

 I prefer to research everything about the site, its ghosts, and their history.
 That way, I know exactly where I’ll get the best results, and I’ll have a list of possible triggers to use, to prompt paranormal activity.